-Pond 003 is a ring dike comprised of Ash Pond 1 and Slag Pond 1, which were constructed in or around 1972.
-Ash Pond 1 and Slag Pond 1 were originally built to serve as sedimentation and storage basins for fly ash and boiler slag generated from the New Madrid Power Plant unit that was constructed at the same time.
+Pond 003 is a ring dike comprised of Ash Pond 1, Slag Pond 1, and the Unlined Ash Pond, which were constructed in or around 1972.
+Ash Pond 1, Slag Pond 1, and the Unlined Ash Pond were originally built to serve as sedimentation and storage basins for fly ash and boiler slag generated from the NMPP unit that was constructed at the same time.
 The Pond 003 operator has general maintenance and repair procedures in place, and there are no known occurrences of structural instability of Pond 003.